Stukongeluk/stukongeluk.github.io/README.md

 # Jimmy Nguyen - Personal Website 🚀

 Welcome to my personal portfolio website!
-This project showcases my journey, skills, and hobbies as a versatile developer with nearly a decade of experience.
+This project showcases my journey, skills, and hobbies as a versatile developer.

 ## ✨ Features